RadialGames/Deck/README.md

 deck.Discarded.AddToTop(item); // place this item in the discard pile for future use

 var items = deck.Draw(3); // [2, 3, 1] - this is deterministic as there is only one item in the discard pile.
-deck.Discarded.AddToTop(items); // place all the items back into discard. deck.Library.Size(); // 0
+deck.Discard(items); // place all the items back into discard. deck.Library.Size(); // 0
 deck.Discarded.Size(); // 3